sysops-notes/sysops-notes.github.io/sections/security_and_compliance.md

 ## KMS

 * Key management service
-* Supports only symmetric keys
+* Only supports symmetric keys
 * Fully integrated with IAM for authorization
 * Seamlessly integrated with many services (EBS, S3, Redshift, RDS, SSM...)
 * Can also use the cli to encrypt ourselves
 * 101
 	* Need to share sensitive information –> KMS
-* CMK (Customer Master Key)
+* CMK _(Customer Master Key)_
 	* used to encrypt data
 	* can never be retrieved by the user
 	* can be rotated for extra security
 * __Can only encrypt up to 4 KB data per call__
 * If data > 4 KB
 	* __Have to use envelope encryption__
-* Give access to KMS to someone
+* How to give access to KMS to someone
-	* Key policy allows user
+	* Key policy allows the user
-	* IAM policy allows API calls
+	* IAM policy for the user allows KMS API calls
 * Ability to fully manage keys & policies
 	* Create
 	* Rotate policies